 Houses and Apartments Trade Off Entry Price Against HOA Drag

 Net of all costs, the apartment delivers a short-term net yield of 1.6% versus 3.7% for the house, and a long-term net yield of 3.0% versus 2.7%.
-The gap between the two property types is narrower than the gap between short-term and long-term within either type, which is the more useful way to read these numbers: the rental strategy choice moves the dial more than the property type choice in Phoenix.
+The gap between the two property types is narrower than the gap between short-term and long-term within either type, which is the more useful way to read these numbers: the rental strategy choice shifts the result more than the property type choice in Phoenix.

-Short-Term Rental Breaks Even Against Long-Term at 27% Occupancy
+Short-Term Rental Breaks Even Against Long-Term at 25% Occupancy

 View Phoenix in the dashboard → Free preview · every bedroom count and property type